zcorleissen/documentation/source/api_v2_mongodb_resources.rst

        ]
    }

-Get space usage statistics from the specified instance.
+Get space usage statistics from the specified instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash